 First, you need to figure out what terminology your CRM uses to refer to the feature that tracks your sales workflow so that you can go in and customize those settings.
 In our case, we use the term “pipeline” to refer to a workflow that you need to track, and we call the steps in the pipeline “statuses.”
 You can customize your pipelines from the settings section.

 You’ll want to create a new pipeline (or whatever your CRM calls them) or edit an existing one if there’s already a sales pipeline in your CRM.
 Since you’ve already mapped out the statuses you’ll need in step 1, all you need to do is copy those over into the CRM settings.
-Here’s an example of a pipeline with the steps we drew out in the previous step:

 After that, you’ll want to do the same thing with the extra info.
 Not all CRMs support this, but many CRMs allow you to create “custom fields” that go along with your pipelines.
-Here’s what the custom fields might look like:

 Once again, every CRM is different, so if you’re having trouble finding these settings in your CRM, you should probably get in touch with customer service and have them point you in the right direction.